 Due to bankruptcy exemptions, you won’t lose all of your assets.
 As a matter of fact, most people are pleased to find out just how well exemptions protect property.
 Not all assets have equal value.
 Exempt property varies by state and type of bankruptcy filed.
 Now it’s up to you to take the next step.
 During the evaluation of a potential bankruptcy, it’s common to have many questions.
-The good news is exemptions DO exist, and they’re designed to protect those things which are necessary to live and make wages.
-A bankruptcy attorney is the most reliable source for questions regarding bankruptcy options and exemptions.
+The good news is exemptions DO exist, and they’re designed to protect property and assets that are necessary to live and make wages.
+A bankruptcy attorney is the most reliable source of information.
+Look for a law firm like Debt Advisors that has a focus 100% on bankruptcy cases.
+This will ensure that you receive top notch advice regarding the best bankruptcy options and exemptions for your family.

-In Wisconsin, you can choose to use either the state or federal bankruptcy exemptions; depending upon which program works better for you and your family.
+In Wisconsin, you can choose to use either the state or federal bankruptcy exemptions.
+What you choose will depend highly upon which program will protect your property best.
+Your Debt Advisors bankruptcy attorney offer guidance and expertise in this area.
+They’ll work through details with the needs of you and your family a top priority.
 Bankruptcy property exemption laws in Wisconsin are quite fair; people are mostly surprised at what property they can keep.
 There are many items that fall in the category of “physical” or “financial” exempt assets.
 Ensure you qualify for the maximum exempt property.
 A Wisconsin Bankruptcy Lawyer will be most knowledgeable about state exemptions in Wisconsin.
 Once solid legal advice is obtained regarding bankruptcy exemptions, it tends to put people at ease.
 Having reliable information will always lead to more confidence when making big financial decisions.

 Chapter 7 or Chapter 13